ros2/ros2_documentation/source/Tutorials/Security/Examine-Traffic.rst

 ^^^^^^^^^^^^^^^^^

 Stop both the talker and the listener nodes.
-Enable encryption for both by setting the security environment variables and launch them again.
+Enable encryption for both by setting the security environment variables and run them again.

 .. code-block:: bash